ajaywagh2001/spotify-clone/README.md

 # spotify-clone
-This is spotify clone application for my IBM summer internship
+this is spotify clone application for my IBM summer internship
+# to run it locally run following command
+-python3 -m http.server